MrInternauta/CakesWeb/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Angular Module Loading: Eager, Lazy and Preloading

+Eager loading is loading modules before application starts.
+Lazy loading is loading modules on demand.
+Preloading is loading modules in background just after application starts.
+In lazy loading and preloading, modules are loaded asynchronously.

+- Eager loading: To load a feature module eagerly, we need to import it into application module using imports metadata of @NgModule decorator.
+Eager loading is useful in small size applications.
+In eager loading, all the feature modules will be loaded before the application starts.
+Hence the subsequent request to the application will be faster.
+- Lazy loading: To load a feature module lazily, we need to load it using loadChildren property in route configuration and that feature module must not be imported in application module.
+Lazy loading is useful when the application size is growing.
+In lazy loading, feature module will be loaded on demand and hence application start will be faster.
+- Preloading: To preload a feature module, we need to load it using loadChildren property and configure preloadingStrategy property in RouterModule.forRoot.
+That feature module must not be imported in application module.
+When we assign Angular PreloadAllModules strategy to preloadingStrategy property, then all feature modules configured with loadChildren, are preloaded.
+To preload selective modules, we need to use custom preloading strategy.
+We should preload only those features which will be visited by users just after application start and rest feature modules can be loaded lazily.
+In this way we can improve the performance of our bigger size application.